-At 12:00 a.m. on Saturday, January 20, the U.S. government shut down its operations.
+At 12:00 AM on Wednesday, October 1, 2025, the U.S. government shut down federal operations due to a lapse in a funding agreement.
 As Congress works through reopening the government, here are some frequently asked questions regarding a government shutdown.

 Many federal government agencies and programs rely on annual funding appropriations made by Congress.
-Since the government's funding ended without a new funding agreement, the government was forced to shut down at midnight Saturday, January 20.
+Since the federal government's funding ended without a new funding agreement, the government was forced to shut down at midnight Wednesday, October 1.
 In a "shutdown," federal agencies must discontinue all non-essential discretionary functions until new funding legislation is passed and signed into law.
 Essential services continue to function, as do mandatory spending programs.
 Legally, thousands of federal employees will be forced to stop working, which will have consequences on operations and services across the nation.

 Although a number of programs are exempt, the public is still likely to feel the impact of a shutdown in a number of ways.
 For example: